PrismarineJS/mineflayer/doc/api.md

 Boolean, whether or not you are in bed.

-#### bot.scoreboard
+#### bot.scoreboards

-All scoreboards known to the bot in an Object.
+All scoreboards known to the bot in an object scoreboard name -> scoreboard.

-bot.scoreboard[ScoreboardName]['displayText'] is the title of the scoreboard (does not always equal the ScoreboardName)

-bot.scoreboard[ScoreboardName]['items'] is an object with all items in the scoreboard in it ( {"item1": "Value1, ...} )

-bot.scoreboard[ScoreboardName]['position'] is the place in witch the scoreboard is displayed.

 ### Events